 Subject to paragraph 6.2.2, and in accordance with Section Z2.1.2(d), a quorum shall comprise of at least 4 Members (or by their duly appointed alternates).

-Any Committee meeting at which a quorum is not in attendance after a period of 30 minutes of its commencement shall be adjourned and re-scheduled with the Secretary giving notice of the adjourned hearing and re-scheduling in such manner as requested by the PAB Chairman.
+Any Committee meeting at which a quorum is not in attendance after a period of 30 minutes of its commencement shall be adjourned and re-scheduled with the Secretary giving notice of the adjourned hearing and re-scheduling in such manner as requested by the PAB Chair.

-For the avoidance of doubt, the PAB Chairman may, if it is considered appropriate, allow a Member to participate in a meeting (and therefore be in attendance) by way of telephone conference call (or such other similar means) provided that all other Members in attendance at the meeting are able to speak and hear such Member.
+For the avoidance of doubt, the PAB Chair may, if it is considered appropriate, allow a Member to participate in a meeting (and therefore be in attendance) by way of telephone conference call (or such other similar means) provided that all other Members in attendance at the meeting are able to speak and hear such Member.

-In relation to a relevant matter, defined in Section Z2.3.1, a Member shall not participate in the consideration of; be counted in ascertaining whether a quorum is present in determination of, be entitled receive any working papers or otherwise in connection with the relevant matter.
+In relation to a ‘relevant matter’, defined in Section Z2.3.1, a Member shall not participate in the consideration of; be counted in ascertaining whether a quorum is present in determination of, be entitled to receive any working papers or otherwise in connection with the ‘relevant matter’.

 Voting